upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       },
       "body": {
         "_source": [
-          // Use standard _source fields (see bottom of file) ],
+          // CRITICAL: ALWAYS include ALL standard _source fields including "metadata" (see bottom of file) ],
         // change based on the number of movies requested by the user
         // If the user didn't specify a number default to 10